2.C Settlement and Integration

 - HEALTH AND DENTAL CARE: As permanent residents, resettled refugees are eligible for provincial or territorial healthcare upon their arrival in Canada.
 This healthcare may take up to three months to come into effect.
 Therefore while awaiting their provincial or territorial health insurance coverage, they are eligible for basic health coverage through the Interim Federal Health Program (IFHP).
 The IFHP also provides supplemental coverage (such as mental health services, limited vision care, and urgent dental care) and prescription drug coverage (see 2.C.5).

 - COUNSELLING SERVICES: Under the IFHP, resettled refugees can access services provided by allied healthcare practitioners including clinical psychologists, occupational therapists, speech language therapists, and physiotherapists.
 Provincial and territorial health insurance plans also have programs available such as the Centre for Addiction and Mental Health, and not-for-profit organizations such as the Canadian Centre for Victims of Torture.

-- EMPLOYMENT-RELATED SERVICES: Through its Settlement Program, Canada funds a network of service provider organizations that provide a range of settlement services, including employment-related programming to refugees.
+- EMPLOYMENT-RELATED SERVICES: Through its Settlement Program, Canada funds a network of service provider organizations that provide a range of settlement services, including employment-related programming to newcomers, including refugees.
 For more information see 2.C.3(ii).